-Chicken Soup for the Soul Entertainment, Inc.is a leading streaming video-on-demand (VOD) company.
-We operate Crackle Plus, a portfolio of ad-supported and subscription-based VOD networks, Screen Media, a subsidiary that acquires and distributes content, and a number of affiliates that produce and co-produce original content.
+Chicken Soup for the Soul Entertainment, Inc. is a leading streaming video-on-demand (VOD) company.
+We operate Crackle Plus, a portfolio of ad-supported and subscription-based VOD streaming services, as well as Screen Media, Halcyon Television, and a number of affiliates that collectively enable us to acquire, produce, co-produce and distribute content, including our original and exclusive content, all in support of our streaming services.

 Crackle Plus is comprised of unique networks, each delivering popular and original premium content focused on different themes such as family, kids, horror and comedy.
 Crackle Plus brands include Crackle, among the most watched adsupported independent VOD networks, Popcornflix, Popcornflix Kids, Truli, Pivotshare, Españolflix and FrightPix.
-As of March 31, 2021, Crackle Plus served more than 30 million monthly active visitors through many distribution platforms including Roku, Amazon Fire, Vizio and others.
+As of June 30, 2021, Crackle Plus served more than 32 million monthly active visitors through many distribution platforms including Roku, Amazon Fire, Vizio and others.
 These visitors viewed content produced through our various television production affiliates, acquired by Screen Media, or licensed from Sony Pictures Television (SPT), Lionsgate, Paramount, Fox, Warner Brothers and more than 100 other production and distribution companies.
-For the period ended March 31, 2021, viewers of Crackle Plus networks had access to more than 10,800 films and 22,000 episodes of licensed or companyowned original or exclusive programming.
+For the period ended June 30, 2021, viewers of Crackle Plus networks have access to more than 17,392 films and 29,238 episodes of licensed or company-owned original or exclusive programming.

-Screen Media manages one of the industry's largest independently owned television and film libraries consisting of approximately 1,350 feature films and 275 episodes of television programming.
+Screen Media manages one of the industry's largest independently owned television and film libraries consisting of approximately 2,438 feature films and 2,086 episodes of television programming.
 Screen Media also acquires between 10 and 20 new films each year.
 Screen Media provides content for the Crackle Plus portfolio and also distributes its library to other exhibitors and third-party networks to generate additional revenue and operating cash flow.